burtlo/ruby-automation/day_01/07_rake_with_env.md

 end
 ```

-!SLIDE
+!SLIDE title

-# Instead Use Environment Variables
+## Instead Use Environment Variables

 This is what the majority of rake tools use to pass data from the command-line
 to scripts.

-!SLIDE
+!SLIDE title

-# How do I get the value of environment variables?
+## How do I get the value of environment variables?

-!SLIDE
+!SLIDE title

-# Ruby defines ENV
+## Ruby defines ENV

 **ENV** is a *global* Hash available within Ruby scripts.

-!SLIDE
+!SLIDE title

-# Example of Accessing ENV Variables
+## Example of Accessing ENV Variables

 ```ruby
 puts ENV["HOME"]        # => "/Users/burtlo"
 puts ENV["UNDEFINED KEY"] # => ""
 ```

-!SLIDE
+!SLIDE title

+## Our Task Using ENV

 ```ruby
 namespace "greetings" do